joshuaprince/Contrail/loader/README.md

 # Contrail Loader

-This module loads data from S3 buckets and inserts it into the ClickHouse database.
+This module loads data from S3 bucket and inserts it into the ClickHouse database.

 ## Setup